The contact page is often one of the least considered parts of a website.

 This is where contact page optimisation becomes more than design preference.

-If mobile users reach the page but do not complete the form, there may be a usability issue.
+If mobile users reach the page but don’t complete the form, there may be a usability issue.
 If paid search users submit lots of poor-fit enquiries, the problem may be traffic quality, form wording or qualification.
 If users abandon after an error message, the form itself may be blocking conversions.

 Measurement helps you find the friction rather than guess at it.